Attribute Value Matrices

-Attribute-value matrices are a practical way to present feature structures as a group of attributes and their corresponding values.
-It is possible to typeset tribute-value matrices (AVMs) with LaTeX by means of the package avm.
-This article explains its main features.
+This article demonstrates typesetting attribute value matrices (AVMs), which are a practical way to present feature structures as a group of attributes and their corresponding values.

 \documentclass{article}